10 Affordable Lenses for Sony Users | 2025

 SONY TOP.jpg

-We’ve ordered our list by price, starting with the cheapest – and everything on our list is available for less than £430 at the time of writing.
-So, what’re you waiting for?
-Time to get your hands on some cheap Sony lenses!
+We’ve ordered our list by price, starting with the cheapest – and everything on this list is available for less than £599.
+Some, for quite a lot less.
+So, whatever your budget, you should be able to find a great budget Sony lens to pair with your mirrorless Sony camera!

 Sony FE 50mm f1.8 Lens